melt-umn/ableC-lvars/README.md

 ### Things to think about:

 + Does it make sense to free old value in put?
-+ If an update would take the state of an lvar to top(), should the update just not be performed, or should the program error out?
-Or should this depend on the debug mode?
-Does this affect determinism?
 + If put fails, should still free values, or not?
 + If the current value is top(), should we freeze the lvar (since no further writes can change anything?)?
 And what should happen when trying to match activation sets to top (since the first one will automatically match, even though top represents an error)?